-PRACTICUM:
+PracticumPRACTICUM:

-- 1- Sociometric analysis - 2- Preparation of tools for socio-economic status. - 3- Assessing cultural diversity - 4- Students will be preparing an assignment on the above mentioned issues and make a presentation
+- 1- Sociometric analysis of their class. - 2- Preparation of evaluation sheet tools for socio-economic status. - 3- Understanding of Cultural Assessing cultural diversity and report - 4- Students will be preparing an assignment on the above mentioned issues and make a presentation